erusseil/MvSR-analysis/README.md

-This repository contains the code used to generate results shown in (Russeil *et al.*, 2024,  Multi-View Symbolic Regression)[add arxiv link here once available].
+This repository contains the code used to generate results shown in [Russeil *et al.*, 2024,  Multi-View Symbolic Regression]().

 - The artificial benchmark dataset can be generated using the `generate_data.py` file.
 - The real datasets from chemistry, finance and astrophysics are available in the `real_data` folder.